top of page

 The Role of the General Average Adjuster

-In maritime law, the vessel owner designates a neutral third-party, the General Average adjuster, upon encountering a general average situation.
+The vessel's owner designates a neutral third-party, the General Average adjuster, upon encountering a general average situation.
 This professional is pivotal in apportioning the costs among stakeholders, ensuring a just and balanced outcome.

 The General Average adjuster evaluates which losses qualify for general average, computes the total incident costs, and assigns each party's contribution based on their venture share.
 This task requires a deep understanding of the York-Antwerp Rules, the foundational principles of general average in maritime law since 1890.
 The rules have undergone revisions in 2004 and 2016.